mjdamgaard/UP-Web-Project/open_tech_cooperative.md

 With the advancement of AI, software development is becoming easier and more accessible than ever, empowering software developers around the world to build software faster than ever before.
 However, despite this new empowerment, people are still to large extent building into their own separate silos, often repeating each other's work redundantly, rather than collaborating.

-But imagine if we could find a way to gather all this newfound power and get software developes from across the world to join forces and collaborate on building software together, standing on the shoulders of one another rather than competing for users.
+But imagine if we could find a way to gather all this newfound power and get software developers from across the world to join forces and collaborate on building software together, standing on the shoulders of one another rather than competing for users.
 If this could be done, the potential would truly be unlimited.

 Of course, there already exists a model where people around the world collaborate on software, and that model is called open source.
 However, the open source model does not generally pay its developers anything, which is why the vast majority of developers still spend most of their working hours doing paid, closed-source work instead.